Teeth Restoration: Your Teeth Can Be Restored

-Tooth Restoration is a job for the experts.
+Tooth restoration is a job for the experts.
 The dentists at Alabama Family Dentistry always work hard to give you your best smile.
 Sometimes this means repairing cavities, chips, cracks and missing teeth.
 The high quality of these restorations can make a huge difference in a person’s appearance and dental health.
-We evaluate each patient to determine the best method treatment, whether direct dental restoration or indirect dental restoration is needed.
+We evaluate each patient to determine the best method treatment, whether direct or indirect dental restoration is needed.

 The term direct dental restoration means placing a filling material into a tooth to repair it, such as repairing a cavity.
 These procedures usually need only one visit.